BCX vs ACX Plywood: Which Is Perfect For You?

 In ACX plywood, the A refers to both faces having an A grade veneer while the C denotes that one side has a C grade veneer.
 Like BCX, X indicates sanded smooth surfaces ready for finishing.

-Knowing how these two types of exterior-grade plywoods differ can mean achieving your desired results or having your project fail quickly due to using an inappropriate product for your application.
 By understanding their characteristics – from strength and durability to cost – you can select which product will work best based on aesthetics as well as function needed in any given situation.

 What is BCX Plywood?